cpske/ISP/git/branch-and-merge.md

 ```
 git checkout origin/add_to_table
 ```
-this creates a detached branch.
+this creates a **detached branch**.

-2. We want to commit changes to the branch:
+2. We want to be able to make changes to the remote branch:
 ```
 git checkout -b add_to_table origin/add_to_table
 ```
 creates a local "tracking branch".
-It tracks changes to the remote branch, and can push changes to the remote branch.

 3. Somehow you screw up and you have a local copy of existing branch, but its not tracking a remote.
 You can specify the remote tracking branch: